HamidrezaAmz/MagicalExoPlayer/README.md

-## :heart: Support my projects
+## :heart: Support My Projects
+However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it

+Starring and sharing the projects you like 🚀

-If you think this library was helpful for you ;) Bitcoin wallet: 1FAAaxU7HFjn4zX7N5rYvvkAFiymjC1Pfy
+If you think this library was helpful for you ;) Bitcoin wallet: 16cAkXGQRjx6xLH4CCN5wyWaVDQH2pzyVu